v2how/v2how.github.io/content/post/2021-02-15-v2ray-tor-on-ramp-ubuntu-20-04.md

 ## Step 9 — Testing with Client

 Now work on your client computer.
-Before you go any further, test your camouflage web server:

-- In an ordinary browser, visit your fully qualified domain name on HTTP (`http://your_domain`).
+Before you go any further, test your camouflage web server.
+In an ordinary browser, visit your fully qualified domain name (`https://your_domain`).
 You should see the `Welcome to nginx!` page.
-- Again in an ordinary browser, visit your fully qualified domain name on HTTPS (`https://your_domain`).
-You should see the `Welcome to nginx!` page.

 Now you know your camouflage web server is working, you can carry on.

 The Qv2ray client is available for Linux, Windows, or macOS.
 For the rest of this section, we will give instructions for Ubuntu Linux.

 Download the most recent V2Ray core from https://github.com/v2fly/v2ray-core/releases.
 The V2Fly project is the successor to V2Ray.
-Your download will have a name that looks like `Xray-linux-64.zip`.
+Your download will have such as `Xray-linux-64.zip`.
 In your terminal, unzip the download:

 ```bash
 unzip ~/Downloads/v2ray-linux-64.zip -d ~/Downloads/v2ray-core